 "God of Abraham"

 (Jehovah/Yahweh, the God of the Old Testament) and that the

 "end-times Antichrist" is a true prophet of Jesus' "God the Father

 (a different God than Jehovah\Yahweh) who will usher in the

 New Age/New World Order.

-When talking about the current pope in an
+When talking about the current pope in a 2016

-interview, Matthew Fox recently said that the previous two popes called
+interview, Matthew Fox said that the previous two popes called

 his work "dangerous and devious," but that Pope Francis "is plagiarizing it," suggesting that the Roman Catholic